Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - Add a `Routing rule` - If a user visits the frontend direct them to a specific backend pool
                 - Specify a name
                 - specify the front end domain that the user visits when this rule will be applied
+                - Then you can specify the path if you select `/*` it means request from any path will be directed to the backend pool
+                - you can specify the protocol